 Hallo thank you for purchasing my book "How to start a profitable worm business on a shoestring budget."
 I thrust that if will help you like many of those that bought the book before you to start recycling organic waste with the help of earthworms and generate a handsome income from it!

 Let me answer your questions.

 Worms eat basically anything that is an organic material which is in the process of decomposing.
 This includes as well grass and other garden waste.
 It is difficult to predict how long worms will take to eat and recycle 1 cubic meter of grass because if it is loosely piled up it might weigh much less than once its pressed and compacted.
 So it is better to estimate the weight of organic material worms can consume and recycle.

 Although grass can be fed to worms freshly cut it is in most instances better to first compost the grass before you feed it to the worms.
-This takes usually only a couple of weeks and you will find a good method of composting in my book.
-The composting process will already reduce the volume of your grass cuttings and other organic materials dramatically before the worms will convert it into nutrient rich worm castings / worm humus.

 It is as well important to remember that grass cuttings once stacked in big piles can heat up to 80 degrees Celsius and could endanger worms that are in that pile.
 However once the grass has been through this heat stage it can be fed to the worms without any problems.
 (Take note that the grass should be free of pesticides)